VernierST/godirect-examples/javascript/advanced_examples/readme.md

 For more basic examples, take a look in the [javascript](../) folder.

-## Example 1: Using a Digital Photogate
-The [gdx_digital_photogate.html](./gdx_digital_photogate.html) example shows how use GDX functions to detect when Gate 1 is blocked on a digital photogate by:
-- Connect to a Go Direct Photogate over BLE
-- Detect when Gate 1 is blocked
-- Display a secret message with the p5.js library
-- Disconnect

-## Example 2: Making a Chart
+## Example 1: Making a Chart
 The [gdx_making_a_chart.html](./gdx_making_a_chart.html) example shows how you can use the gdx functions to create a chart of sensor data using the chart.js library and:
 - Connect to a Go Direct device over BLE
 - Collect 10 data points
 - Graph 10 data points
+- Disconnect

+## Example 2: Using a Photogate
+The [gdx_digital_photogate.html](./gdx_digital_photogate.html) example shows how use GDX functions to detect when Gate 1 is blocked on a photogate by:
+- Connect to a Go Direct Photogate over BLE
+- Detect when Gate 1 is blocked
+- Display a secret message with the p5.js library
 - Disconnect

 ## Example 3: Start and Stop Data Collection